On Commonsense Cues in BERT for Solving Commonsense Tasks: Introduction

-We investigate the presence of commonsense knowledge in the BERT representation of a sentence by examining the {\bf commonsense link} from the {\bf answer concept} to its related {\bf question concept}, which is manually labelled in CommonsenseQA.
+We investigate the presence of commonsense cues in the BERT representation of a sentence by examining {\bf commonsense links} from the {\bf answer concepts} to its related contextualized {\bf question concepts}.
 Figure~\ref{fig:cqa} shows one example, where the question concept is ``bird'', and the correct answer is the answer concept connected through an \textsc{AtLocation} link in the \textsc{ConceptNet} knowledge graph.
-Such related concepts are {\it not} explicitly used in a BERT model for CommonsenseQA, and therefore its existence in the BERT representation reflects the use of commonsense knowledge.
-We call such knowledge {\it structured commonsense}, which can be a part of the commonsense knowledge that BERT makes use of, and a source of knowledge that we can explicitly measure.
-Two methods are used for measuring structured commonsense knowledge, including directly measuring the attention weights \cite{attention-bert} and measuring attribution scores by considering gradients \cite{attri-rc}.
+Such related concepts are {\it not} explicitly used in a BERT model for making prediction, and therefore its strength in the BERT representation is not necessarily optimized in task fine-tuning.
+We call such cues {\it structured commonsense}, which is a source of knowledge that we can explicitly measure.
+We take two methods for measuring structured commonsense in BERT, including directly measuring the attention weights \cite{attention-bert} and measuring attribution scores by considering gradients \cite{attri-rc}.

-We consider two main types of experiments.
-In the first set, we consider the strengths of commonsense link to understand the existence of commonsense knowledge in the representation (Section~\ref{sec:method1}).
-In the second set of experiments, we compare the strengths of commonsense link across the five sentence pairs given a question input, and thereby investigating the correlation between commonsense links with model predictions (Section~\ref{sec:method2}).
-For each experiment above, we compare models without fine-tuning BERT and those with fine-tuning.
-While the former can serve as a probing task for understanding commonsense learned by pre-training, the latter can serve as a means for understanding whether fine-tuning allows a model to make better outputs by exploiting the use of commonsense knowledge.
+We conduct two sets of experiments to quantitatively measure commonsense links in different situation.
+In the first set, we examine the presence of commonsense links directly in the BERT representation both before and after fine-tuning (Section~\ref{sec:method1}).
+In the second set of experiments, we investigate the correlation between commonsense links with model predictions (Section~\ref{sec:method2}).
+While the former can serve as a probing task for understanding commonsense learned by pre-training, the latter can serve as a means for understanding whether a model learns to make better use of commonsense knowledge through supervised fine-tuning.